Risk disclosure: Trading involves substantial risk of loss. Full disclaimer →

 Where Meridian operates instead

-Meridian is not a journal platform.
-It runs inside NinjaTrader 8 during the live session, observing every order event as it happens.
-Seven behavioral signals — Revenge Entry, Stop Manipulation, Size Spike, Rushed Exit, Position Overstay, Rule Violations, Overtrading Pace — feed into a composite Psychological Stability Index in real time, calibrated to the trader's own session history.
+Meridian is not a journal platform — it is the complete risk manager for NinjaTrader 8, and it includes a journal.
+It enforces every limit a traditional risk tool does — daily loss limit, single-trade loss cap, drawdown and P&L caps, loss-streak cutoff — plus an optional Guard-tier order-layer Hard limit that caps contracts and blocks entry order types at submission, and runs inside NinjaTrader 8 during the live session, observing every order event as it happens.
+On top of those limits, seven behavioral signals — Revenge Entry, Stop Manipulation, Size Spike, Hold Bias, Position Overstay, Rule Violations, Overtrading Pace — feed into a composite Psychological Stability Index in real time, calibrated to the trader's own session history.
+That behavioral layer is what no traditional risk tool has.
+Meridian is an Official NinjaTrader Ecosystem Vendor — audited and approved by NinjaTrader's Compliance, QA, and Executive teams in May 2026.

-When the optional Meridian Guard layer is enabled, the same signals can require a typed acknowledgment, enforce a mandatory countdown, block new entries, or disconnect the broker connection — the moment the behavioral threshold is crossed, not after the session ends.
+When the optional Meridian Guard layer is enabled, the same signals can require a typed acknowledgment with an optional countdown, block new entries, or disconnect the broker connection — the moment the behavioral threshold is crossed, not after the session ends.
+By default Guard does not close your open positions; it stops you from adding risk, and you can always exit yourself.
+Closing positions on a Trading Pause or Disconnect is a clear opt-in checkbox if you want it.

 Different categories, different design points

-Retrospective analytics and real-time behavioral leading indicators answer different questions.
+Retrospective analytics and real-time risk management answer different questions.
 The retrospective category answers what happened in this session?
-The leading-indicator category answers what is happening right now, and what should happen next?
+Live risk management — limits plus the behavioral layer — answers what is happening right now, and what should happen next?

-A journal platform can show, three days later, that the trader re-entered three times in twelve minutes after a stop-out.
+A journal platform can show, after the session ends, that the trader re-entered three times in twelve minutes after a stop-out.
 Meridian flags the same pattern as the second order is placed and gives the trader the option to enforce friction before the third one.
 Same data, different layer of the trading process.

 Where this comparison sits in context